Treating spinal cord compression

 As well as painkillers you may have

 Doctors usually treat spinal cord compression with radiotherapy.
-Radiotherapy destroys cancer cells, which can help to reduce pressure on the spinal cord.
+You start this as soon as possible after being diagnosed.
+Radiotherapy destroys cancer cells, which can help to reduce the pressure on the spinal cord.
 You may have a single radiotherapy treatment to help reduce pain when you are first diagnosed.
-Or you may have a number of treatments over a few days.
+Or you may have a number of treatments over a few days or weeks.

 If a tumour is causing pressure on the spine, your surgeon will try to remove the tumour and any bone that is pressing on the spinal cord.
 They will use a special cement to fill any gaps.